-Here we look at some different kind of alarms – which will act as your first line of defence against criminals intent on stealing – but will also send out a warning to you, and others, that a break-in has taken place, as well as deterring the thief.
+Here we look at some different kinds of holiday caravan alarms – which will act as your first line of defence against criminals intent on stealing – but will also send out a warning to you, and others, that a break-in has taken place, as well as deterring the thief.

-Some alarms can be fitted yourself but if you don’t fancy doing it then speak to your park owner.
-It’s also worth checking if they have a particular system they would recommend for a static caravan, lodge or park home and if they’re happy for you to install an alarm.
+Some alarms can be fitted yourself but it’s best to seek professional advice and always use an NSI or SSAIB Accredited company to make sure they’re installed in line with industry standards.
+And always speak to your park owner first to check if they have a particular system they would recommend for a static caravan, lodge or park home and if they’re happy for you to install an alarm.

-- If you have an alarm, get into the habit of setting it when you leave your static caravan or lodge – even for a short time.
+- If you have a holiday caravan alarm, get into the habit of setting it when you leave your static caravan or lodge – even for a short time.

 - Simple alarms can be cheap and easy to fit, but can often be disabled in seconds.
 Also, if your neighbours hear a siren for only a few seconds they usually assume it’s been accidentally set off.

-- Adding stickers to your window will help to warn criminals that you have an alarm system fitted and can be a good visual deterrent.
+- Adding stickers to your window will help to warn criminals that you have a holiday caravan alarm system fitted and can be a good visual deterrent.

 - Features like “sleep mode” and/or “pet setting”, mean you and/or your pet won’t set off the alarm when you’re inside.